TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/03_lesson/lesson.md

     * Students should be given time to read unit 3 of the EarSketch documentation.
     * Students are expected to write down key terms as they read.
 2. **Lesson**
-	* Ask what phrases and key terms the students wrote down or remembered from the reading.
+	* Ask the students to highlight what phrases and key terms the students wrote down or remembered from the reading.
 		* Review looping in Python.
 Look at the examples given in the EarSketch documentation and play them for the class.
 		* Review if statements and control flow.
 As with looping go over examples (starting at section "Conditional Statements in Loops").
-Focus on the modulo operator, but it is an operator that returns the remainder of the division
+Focus on the **modulo** operator, reminding students that it is an operator that returns the remainder after division.
 3. **Lab**
-	* Asks the student to practice using looping to make a song a single track.
-Have them use if statements and modulo operator
+	* Students practice using looping to make a song a single track.
+Make sure that students use if statements and the modulo operator.
-	* Ask the students to practice using looping and effects and control flow structures while using 2-3 different tracks
+	* Ask the students to practice using looping, effects, and control flow structures while using 2-3 different tracks.
 4. **Debrief**
-	* Talk about any of the phrases or issues the students had.
+	* Talk about any of the issues that students had.
 Did they find it easy to understand the code when they read it.